nicklewis-16/ken_french_portfolios/README.md

 - Pull raw data file added: pulls and loads data from CRSP and Compustat as per requirments (E/P, Size, CF metrics but missing dividend as of now) - Feb 22 18:55 (Zak & Riccardo)
 - Added link table function to pull_raw_data.py to merge CRSP and Compustat Data - Feb 23 13:10 (Zak)
+- Created new file calc_metrics: managed to get outputs but still different from expected.
+Load the right raw data but 1. missing data points for most dates between 1951 and 1970 2. similar result trend but apparent discrepancy in obtained results - Feb 23 8pm (Zak & Riccardo)

 # About this project